Published on Jul 26th, 2017

-In the first half of 2017, Instagram has been the biggest winner when it comes to generating social engagement for U.S. Professional Sports Leagues, capturing 61% of overall engagement with 2.2 billion actions while accounting for only 14% of total content throughout all social platforms (Facebook, Twitter, Instagram and YouTube).
+In the first half of 2017, Instagram has been the biggest winner when it comes to generating social engagement for U.S. Professional Sports Leagues, capturing 61% of overall engagement with 2.2 billion actions while accounting for only 14% of total content throughout all social platforms (Facebook, Twitter, and Instagram).
 Despite the lack of growth in the number of posted content on Instagram compared to H1 2016, U.S.professional teams saw a 33% increase in engagement, highlighting the huge opportunity when it comes to engaging with sports fans.

 Twitter was the go-to-platform for sports teams to interact and engage with their fans, generating 57% of total posted content across all platforms.
 Despite a 10% decrease in content, Twitter still saw a 21% increase in engagement, making it the second fastest growing platform for U.S. Sports.

-A key shift this first half of 2017 was seen in YouTube posting: the sports industry increased their YouTube content by 63% compared to H1 2016, posting a total of 50,101 YouTube content that generated over 542 million views.
 Facebook maintains its influence in the Sports community, accounting for 18% of total engagement and 24% of total content on all platforms.

 Which Sport League Leads the Race?